-- 1. Persons over age 65 (see page 4); - 2.
-Veterans totally disabled by a nonservice-connected accident or illness (see page 7); - 3.
-Qualified disabled individuals (see page 2 and page 7); - 4.
-Qualified totally disabled veterans and their surviving spouses (see page 7); - 5.
-Veterans whose home was substantially contributed to by the Department of Veterans Affairs (VA) and their surviving spouses (see page 7); or - 6.
-Individuals who have a developmental disability (see page 2 and page 7).
+- 1. Persons over age 65 (see page 8); - 2.
+Veterans totally disabled by a nonservice-connected accident or illness (see page 8); - 3.
+Qualified disabled individuals (see page 9); - 4.
+Qualified totally disabled veterans and their surviving spouses (see page 8); - 5.
+Veterans whose home was substantially contributed to by the department of Veterans Affairs (VA) and their surviving spouses (see page 8); - 6.
+Individuals who have a developmental disability (see page 9).

-There are income limits and homestead value requirements for categories 1, 2, 3, and 6.
+There are income limits and homestead value requirements for categories 1, 2, 3 and 6.
 The income limits are on a sliding scale.
 There are no income limits and homestead value requirements for categories 4 and 5.